moecherry99/AlexCherryFinalYearProject/README.md

 The player can attack the enemies using the '**Q**' key or the '**R**' key which will unleash a special attack, explained in the [Skill System](#skill-system) section.
 The player will do a set amount of damage to each enemy, but as their health varies as mentioned above it will take more hits to defeat them.

 If the player happens to die to an enemy or enemies, all of the remaining enemies will have their health restored to full health.
+They can also teleport back to the mission area if they happen to die by pressing '**Enter**' only if the player has progressed that far in the game, otherwise they will respawn as normal in the regular open world area.
 This creates a certain difficulty to the bosses in the game, and prevents the player from just respawning and killing their enemy.
 It creates an emphasis on "grinding", which means to kill enemies repeatedly in this case, and gain more experience to level up.
 More details on leveling up is described in the [Level and Stat System](#level-and-stat-system) section.

 ### Level and Stat System
 A leveling system is designed in the game.
 The player has a certain experience value, and every time they defeat an enemy they will gain experience.
 Depending on the type of monster such as Skeletons, Zombies and their sizes, the player will gain less or more experience.
 There are 10 levels designed for the game, and the player has 3 stats to accompany this level :
 1. **Health** : A base value of 250 health is in the game, and this will increment by 30 every time the player gains a level.
 This is useful for survivability.
+If the players health reaches zero, they will die and respawn.
+Respawning teleports the player to the previous area.

 2. **Damage** : The player has a base damage value, which will let the player deal a certain amount of damage to enemies.
 The higher the players damage, the more damage they deal with attacks.
 The Drain Attack is also affected by this variable, and is enhanced even more than the basic attacks if the player decides to level up.
 This Attack is described below in the "Skill System" section of this file.